Mark Hall (wrestler): 2019–20

-Overall, Hall was a one-time NCAA Champion, two-time NCAA finalist, four-time NCAA All-American, three-time Big Ten Champion and four-time Big Ten Finalist as a college wrestler.
+Overall, Hall was a one-time NCAA Champion, three-time NCAA finalist, four-time NCAA All-American, three-time Big Ten Champion and four-time Big Ten Finalist as a college wrestler.

 Freestyle career

 Age-group

 In the age-group, Hall was a two-time Junior World Champion and a Cadet World Champion in 2014, 2016 and 2017.

 Senior level

 2015-16

 After making his senior debut in 2015 with a third-place finish at the Grand Prix of Spain, Hall qualified for the 2016 US Olympic Team Trials after winning the Last Chance Qualifier at 74 kilograms, but lost in the second round to the US Open champion Andrew Howe.
 He then went on to defeat Iran's Ahmad Bazrighaleh in a charity match at the annual Beat The Streets event.

 2018-20

 He made his return to the senior freestyle scene at the 2018 Pan American Championships, where he won the 74 kilograms championship and outscored his three opponents combined by 21 points to 1.
 In 2019, he once again won the Last Chance Qualifier now for the World Team Trials, but was stopped in his third match, this time by his collegiate rival Zahid Valencia.

-Hall was then scheduled to wrestle Tommy Gantt on August 30, 2020 at Chael Sonnen's Wrestling Underground I. However, an injury forced him to pull out of the bout on August 27.
+Hall was then scheduled to wrestle Tommy Gantt on August 30, 2020, at Chael Sonnen's Wrestling Underground I. However, an injury forced him to pull out of the bout on August 27.